-Things are complicated; I get it.
 Here are some tips to keep in mind as you implement your decision journal.

-Journals can be tailored to the situation and context.
+Your decision journal can be tailored to the situation and context.
 Specific decisions might include trade-offs, second-order effects, weighting criteria, or other relevant factors.
 These examples are only to get you started.

 Any decision you’re journaling is inherently complex and may involve non-linear systems.
 In such a world, small effects can cause disproportionate responses whereas bigger ones might have no impact.
 Remember that causality is complex, especially in complex domains.

 Two common ways people wiggle out of their own decisions are hindsight bias and jargon.

 It’s hard to remember what we knew at the time and what were thinking.
 Hindsight makes things far more explainable and changes our story.
 A decision journal helps combat this by recording what you knew and what you thought at the time.
 When you look at your own handwriting you come face to face with the person you were when you made the decision.
 There is nowhere to hide.

 The words we use are also important.
 When we use vague terms, we give ourselves wiggle room.
 If we want to get better at making decisions we can’t give ourselves wiggle room.
 Be clear.
 Be direct.
 Be simple.
 An 8-year-old should understand what decision you’re making and why.